Staff profile

 Brian completed his PhD in Political Theory at the University of Manchester in 2015, having previously completed a MSc in Human Rights at University College Dublin, and a BA and MA in Philosophy at University College Cork.
 Before joining the School of Government and International Affairs in 2021, he was a Teaching Fellow in the Department of Philosophy at Trinity College Dublin, a Postdoctoral Researcher in Political Theory at the University of Limerick, and a temporary lecturer in the Philosophy Department at University College Cork.

 He is interested in a wide range of issues in contemporary political theory and moral philosophy, with a particular focus on questions involving political feasibility, and public deliberation under non-ideal circumstances.
-His published work includes articles relating to methodology in contemporary political theory, paternalism, public deliberation, citizenship, and theories of distributive justice.
-He has a secondary research interest in linguistic justice and has published work on language rights and language policy in the European Union.
+His published work includes articles relating to methodology in contemporary political theory, political liberalism, paternalism and children's rights, public deliberation, citizenship, employment, intergenerational justice, sufficientarianism, and luck egalitarianism.
+He has secondary research interests in linguistic justice and social epistemology.
+Recent work in these areas includes articles on language rights and language policy in the European Union, hypocrisy, and the social epistemology of "echo chambers".

 Brian is currently working on a number of projects relating to these interests, including a book-length project on the topic of political feasibility in non-ideal circumstances, and a project on the relationship between theories of linguistic justice and sign language communities.
-Smaller works in progress include a paper on the role of hypocritical speech in public deliberation, a paper on the concept of echo chambers co-authored with Dr. Elizabeth Ventham (Liverpool), and a paper on discrimination in employment opportunities.
+Smaller works in progress include articles on the concept of offensive speech, intergenerational linguistic justice, the concept of linguistic neutrality, and the role of political precedents in public deliberation.

 Research interests